Taking care of a newborn can be both wonderful and scary. Building a strong bond with your baby will make it easier to read your baby’s cues.

 Online group workshop: $40 per person or $60 per couple

-In-person group workshops: $50 per person or $75 for a couple
+In-person group workshops: $50 per person or $75 per couple

 We are dedicated to supporting families of all income levels.
 If needed, you can apply for a subsidy by selecting “I require subsidy” in the workshop registration form.